 Clogged drains tend to be the first thing we think of when we think of plumbing system issues in our homes.
 Drain clogs can be easy for us to diagnose and most of us are handy enough to fix a typical clogged drain when they occur.
-But, there’s another part of your plumbing system that is lesser known and can cause issues if not properly maintained: plumbing vents.
+However, a majority of homeowners are less familiar with the plumbing vents on their property.

 Plumbing vents are not as noticeable as other plumbing fixtures in our homes, but they are still very important.
 Learning what a plumbing vent does and how to maintain it for optimal use can help you save time and money when issues arise.

 Have you ever noticed a pipe sticking out of the roof of your home?
-In short, that’s a plumbing vent.
-Plumbing vents help move water quickly through your pipes and keep sewer gases from entering your home.
-All home plumbing systems need vents to function properly.
+In short, that is a plumbing vent.
+Plumbing vents help move water quickly through your pipes and keep sewer gases from entering your living space.
+All plumbing systems need vents to function properly.
 Washing machines, kitchen sinks, toilets, and tubs require plumbing vents.
 Each of these devices has smaller vents that hook up to the central plumbing vent, which you see exit your home via the pipe in your roof.

 Why Does My Plumbing System Need a Plumbing Vent?